MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Grant-CsDialoutPolicy.md

 ## PARAMETERS

 ### -Global
-This parameter set the tenant global policy instance.
-This is the policy that all users in the tenant will get, unless they have a specific policy instance assigned.
+This parameter sets the tenant global policy instance.
+This is the policy that all users in the tenant will get unless they have a specific policy instance assigned.

 ```yaml
 Type: SwitchParameter